SDG-AI-Lab/Digital_Technologies_Radar/ONBOARDING.md

 ## Design

 We are currently using Framer to setup this project.
 Check the following [link](https://framer.com/projects/UN-Radar-on-mobile--qrJuCdhqJOZbXUjm6Yf7-czGqg) to view it.
-In order to get access please request it to [Nuno Ribeiro](nmpribeiro@gmail.com).

 ## Software development